Netlia/documentation/partnerCommunication.md

 | DeviceType      | string  | type of device                 |
 | EventType       | string  | type of event                  |

-Other possible parameters not listed in the table depends on the type of message and event.
+Other possible parameters not listed in the table depend on event and message type.

 # Devices and supported event types